microsoft/verified-storage/evaluation/experiments.md

 These instructions assume that a PM device is already mounted with ext4-DAX at `/mnt/pmem/`.
 They all specify how to run the `LoadA` workload; to run others, replace `load` with `run` to run a `RunX` workload and change the `workloads/workloadx` path to reflect the desired workload.
-**Note**: Running RunA, RunB, and RunC must be preceded by running LoadA; RunF must be preceded by running LoadE.
+**Note**: Running RunA, RunB, RunC, RunD must be preceded by running LoadA; RunF must be preceded by running LoadE.
-**Note**: RunD and RunE are currently not supported by CapybaraKV.
+**Note**: RunE is currently not supported by CapybaraKV.

 #### CapybaraKV
 1. To initialize the KV before running any workloads, `cd` to `ycsb_ffi/src` and run `cargo_run`.
 This should be repeated before each `load` workload.